 If one word were to describe the second season, it would be "uneven."
 It takes a while to get used to watching what feels at first like an entirely different show, though as mentioned before, Lance Henriksen is the glue that holds it all together.
 While some episodes are intense and suspenseful, like "Owls," "Roosters," "The Mikado" and "Monster," a few others like "The Curse of Frank Black" are plodding and empty.
 Furthermore, some concepts are introduced that then fizzle or are dropped altogether.
 Odessa, the Neo-Nazi organization opposing the Millennium Group, is introduced for two episodes and then never heard from again.
 Even in Season 3, the demonic force known as Legion never comes into focus, instead becoming sort of a catch-all for any threat that extends into the realm of the supernatural.

 Lest one think that Season Two represented a decline in quality, mention must be made of all its memorable contributions to the series as a whole.
 Lara Means, the woman who, like Frank, has a disturbing "gift," occasionally partners with him, providing an opposing viewpoint and even some sexual tension.
 The Old Man, an enigmatic figure seen as the long-time "elder statesman" of the Millennium Group, appears a few times to share crucial information with Frank and indicate that the Group's intentions were originally altruistic.
 Special mention must be made of X-Files crossover character Jose Chung, who appears in the wholly unique and lighthearted episode, "Jose Chung's Doomsday Defense."
-That and another unique episode, "Somehow Satan Got Behind Me," were penned by fan-favorite writer/director Darin Morgan and stand out among the series' best.
+That and another unique episode, "Somehow Satan Got Behind Me," were penned by fan-favourite writer/director Darin Morgan and stand out among the series' best.

-Season Two came to a close with an episode intended to serve as a series finale in the event that 'Millennium' was not renewed for a third installment.
+Season Two came to a close with an episode intended to serve as a series finale in the event that 'Millennium' was not renewed for a third instalment.
 This gave Chris Carter and new Executive Producer Chip Johannessen a hurdle to overcome when Season Three was in fact given a green light.
 Morgan and Wong effectively wrote the saga of Frank Black into a corner with what appeared to be an apocalyptic virus starting to wipe out the entire planet.
 With some deft footwork, early Season Three episodes managed to explain away the plague as exaggerated by media hysteria.
 Still, the effects of Season Two reverberated, with Frank suffering tragic losses in his personal life, and the true nature of the Millennium Group thoroughly exposed.

 Season Three brought about more drastic change for 'Millennium', but it was also an amalgamation of the best aspects of Seasons One and Two.
 Chris Carter returned to helm the series, and steered the show back toward his original vision.
 Still, he acknowledged the mythological strides made in Season Two and continued to develop them in a subtler way.
 By relocating Frank to DC and returning him to the ranks of the FBI, Carter ensured that he would have no shortage of killers to pursue.
 Frank's underlying goal, though, was the pursuit of and destruction of the Millennium Group for whom he blamed his recent miseries.